ait-crypto/bfe-bf/README.md

 License
 -------

-The code is licensed under the CC0 license and was developed by AIT Austrian Institute of Technolgy and Graz University of Technology as part of IoT4CPS.
+The code is licensed under the CC0 license and was written by Sebastian Ramacher (AIT Austrian Institute of Technolgy) as part of [IoT4CPS](https://iot4cps.at).
 The IoT4CPS project is partially funded by the "ICT of the Future" Program of the FFG and the BMVIT.
-The bloom filter implementation was originall written by Marin Krmpotić and was released to the public domain.
-It was heavily modified for integration into the BFE library.

 The SHAKE implementation is taken from [eXtended Keccak Code Package](https://github.com/XKCP/XKCP) which is also available under the CC0 license.